radrow/ddtrace/EVALUATION.md

 - *Listings 3* and *4* in *Figure 19* in Appendix A.1.

 *NOTE:* the deadlock detection test scenarios described below are
-nondeterministic: whey they are executed, they may or may not deadlock.
+nondeterministic: when they are executed, they may or may not deadlock.
 This is due to (1) intrinsic nondeterminism in the scenario itself, and (2) further nondeterminism introduced by scheduling (similarly to the non-deterministic deadlock illustrated in *Example 3.10* in the paper).
 Therefore, it may be